NinjaRMM/ninjaone_automation_screening/step1/src/RUNME.md

 # Step 1

-Implements an Python application to list the Windows Update History and to Check if the Windows Update is enabled.
+Implements a Python application to list the Windows Update History and to Check if the Windows Update is enabled.

 ## Requirements